Dietmar Woidke: Minister-President of Brandenburg, 2013–present

-Following the resignation of Matthias Platzeck Woidke was elected Minister-President of Brandenburg on 28 August 2013.
-On 26 August 2013 he had been elected to succeed Platzeck as Chairman of the Brandenburg SPD.
+Following the resignation of Matthias Platzeck, Woidke was elected Minister-President of Brandenburg on 28 August 2013.
+On 26 August 2013, he was elected to succeed Platzeck as Chairman of the Brandenburg SPD.
 At the SPD national convention in November 2013 in Leipzig, Woidke was elected to the party's federal executive committee.

 On 3 May 2014, Woidke was elected to be his party's leading candidate for the 2014 state elections.
 The elections saw about 32 percent of voters backing the SPD, putting Woidke in a position to continue a coalition with the Left party, which won about 18.7 percent of the vote.
 The SPD also had the choice to enter a coalition with the CDU (23 percent of the vote).
 However, the SPD and Woidke decided for the continuation of the SPD-Left Party coalition.

 On 5 November 2014 Woidke was confirmed by Parliament with 47 votes of the coalition in office.
 During his time in office, he notably secured a large-scale investment of Tesla, Inc. in an electric vehicle factory near Grünheide.

+Following the 2024 Brandenburg state election, Woidke formed the Woidke IV Cabinet, a red-purple coalition with the Sahra Wagenknecht Alliance.